eddelbuettel/ctv-finance/README.md

 -   The [frmqa](https://cran.r-project.org/package=frmqa) package aims to collect functions for Financial Risk Management and Quantitative Analysis.
 -   The [ESG](https://cran.r-project.org/package=ESG) package can be used to model for asset projection, a scenario-based simulation approach.
 -   The [riskSimul](https://cran.r-project.org/package=riskSimul) package provides efficient simulation procedures to estimate tail loss probabilities and conditional excess for a stock portfolios where log-returns are assumed to follow a t-copula model with generalized hyperbolic or t marginals.
--   The [GCPM](https://cran.r-project.org/package=GCPM) package anlyzes the default risk of credit portfolio using both analytical and simulation approaches.
+-   The [GCPM](https://cran.r-project.org/package=GCPM) package analyzes the default risk of credit portfolio using both analytical and simulation approaches.
 -   The [FatTailsR](https://cran.r-project.org/package=FatTailsR) package provides a family of four distributions tailored to distribution with symmetric and asymmetric fat tails.
 -   The [Dowd](https://cran.r-project.org/package=Dowd) package contains functions ported from the 'MMR2' toolbox offered in Kevin Dowd's book "Measuring Market Risk".
 -   The [PortRisk](https://cran.r-project.org/package=PortRisk) package computes portfolio risk attribution.